Police chief to make officers switch roles

 He added, “I know this is going to disappoint many people, because I am disturbing their comfort zones, but as a leader, I must ensure everybody is treated equally.
 There should be transparency, otherwise a few people will be enjoying themselves while the rest work like donkeys.”

-The same applies to the CCB, he said.
+Like in other police stations it applies to the CCB too, he said.
 “If anyone has joined the CCB for a second time or has been posted there on outdoor duty (OOD), he/she will have to move from the CCB.
 “Nobody is indispensable in this country.
 When I go, somebody else will take my chair — no constable is so valuable that a station can’t run without them,” Rao said.

 One inspector, appreciating the top cop’s move, told TNIE, “The commissioner’s order will allow every constable to do all types of work — court, warrant, summons, patrolling day/night, crime, centre, special duty.”